Professor Robert Garner

 - the relationship between animal protection and other political traditions, including Marxism, feminism, ecology and communitarianism.

-I am currently engagaed in a project, initially facilitated by a Leverhulme Trust Fellowship, on the relationship between theories of justice and the protection of animals.
-The book I am currently writing, to be published by Oxford University Press, seeks to consider the value of considering the treatment of animals within the prism of justice rather than what I take to be the broader arena of ethics and morality.
+I have recently finished a project, initially facilitated by a Leverhulme Trust Fellowship, on the relationship between theories of justice and the protection of animals.
+My subsequent book, published by Oxford University Press, seeks to consider the value of considering the treatment of animals within the prism of justice rather than what I take to be the broader arena of ethics and morality.
 It is also the first work that attempts to apply both ideal and nonideal theory to animal ethics and, in particular, to develop a viable nonideal theory of justice for animals.

 I am willing to supervise projects on environmental politics, broadly conceived, animal rights, pressure groups and social movements, and political ideologies.